-Loring Allocation Rule uses a Condorcet Tally to fund a few items, then a Fair Share tally.
+The Loring Allocation Rule uses a Condorcet Tally to fund a few items, then a Fair Share tally.
 The Condorcet Tally funds items with wide appeals to ad hoc majorities.
 It lets you vote for a sure winner without wasting any of your own power.
 Then the Fair Share tally funds items with narrower, more intense appeals.
 Elections, too, may tally Condorcet then fair-share winners.

-Contrast 3 Councils, each with 5 seats
+Contrast 3 Councils, Each Has 5 Seats

 - 1 1.
-The Loring Ensemble Rule elects a few reps by a Condorcet Tally, the rest by a PRCV tally; see page 8.
-On this next map, a Condorcet Tally elects AI; then Fair Rep by four-seat PRCV elects Bev, Di, Fred and Joe.
+The Loring Ensemble Rule elects a few reps by a Condorcet Tally, the rest by a Proportional RCV tally.
+On this map Condorcet Tally elects AI then Fair Rep by four-seat Proportional RCV elects Bev, Di, Fred, and Joe.
 The map shows each winner's name in bold. - 2.
 The Condorcet Series elects the candidates closest to the middle of the voters: Al, Bev, GG, Joe and Fred.
 The lower right or southeast gets no rep, so the council is not well balanced.
 Each winner's name is in italic.